 • AI sourcing across 850M+ profiles with 100% North America and Europe coverage

-• Multi-channel outreach (email, LinkedIn, SMS) with 48% response rate
+• Multi-channel outreach (email, LinkedIn, SMS) with 5x better response rates than industry averages

 • Automated interview scheduling with calendar sync and confirmations